United Business Class

 At the Airport

-United Airlines has been flying “the Friendly Skies’ for 92 years.
-United’s first flight was from Pasco, Washington to Boise, Idaho in 1926.
-Walter T. Varney founded Varney Air Lines in 1926 and Varney Speed Lines in 1934 which would eventually become United Airlines and Continental Airlines.
+United Airlines has flown “the Friendly Skies” for 92 years.
+Its first flight in 1926 connected Pasco, Washington to Boise, Idaho.
+Walter T. Varney founded both Varney Air Lines and Varney Speed Lines, which eventually became United and Continental Airlines.

 Fast Quote